Resources for Parents

 - Name body parts (eyes, nose, arms)

-- Talk about clothing items
+- Talk about clothing items (hat, shoes)

 - Practice core words: on, off, in, out

-- Encourage requests: more, help
+- Encourage requests: more, help, all done

 - Name colors, shapes, or numbers